Design Inspiration: Chinese New Year Marketing Ideas

-This clever strategy helped Prada connect to its customers through a relatable story of family ties, childhood memories and laughter.
+This clever strategy helped Prada connect to its customers through a relatable story of family ties, childhood memories, and laughter.
 So if you want to tell a story, make it authentic and genuine.
 It needs to be something that resonates with people’s lived experiences.
-And this in turn will encourage them to buy products from you that they feel they have a connection to.
+And this, in turn, will encourage them to buy products from you that they feel they have a connection to.

-One of the most sought after formats of content right now is video.
+One of the most sought-after formats of content right now is video.
 In 2020 alone, the ROI of online videos increased because people spent more time online watching them.
 99% of marketers had said that they would like to focus on videos last year and 95% of them expected to either increase or maintain the spend that they had on video content.

-As a matter of fact, more and more people are appreciating the raw and candid styles of videos increasingly being shared by brands.
+More and more people are appreciating the raw and candid styles of videos increasingly being shared by brands.
 Authenticity is everything.
 In fact, 63% of customers surveyed from over 12 global markets say that they would like to buy from a brand that they feel is authentic.
 60% said that they would also recommend an authentic business to their family and friends.

 What to avoid in your Chinese New Year marketing ideas